abdulrashidmaqsodi/abdulrashidmaqsodi/README.md

-## Hi there, Welcome to My GitHub! 👋👨🏻‍💻
+## Welcome to My GitHub! 👋👨🏻‍💻

+✨ About Me
+Hello there!
+I’m Rashid, a passionate Frontend Developer with a love for crafting engaging and user-friendly web experiences.
+I specialize in JavaScript and am well-versed in tools and frameworks like React,NextJs and TailwindCSS.

 ✍️ Code is poetry; every line tells a story.